jsunn-y/CARE/README.md

 Alteratively, the steps used to generate the datasets and splits for this work can be reproduced using the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).

 ## Performance Evaluation
-After training, accuracy metrics for benchmarking can be obtained and visualized using `analysis.ipynb`.
+After training, performance metrics for benchmarking can be obtained using `analysis.ipynb`.
 Required format for analysis of one baseline is a csv file where each row is part of the test set, and each row is associated with a ranking of EC numbers ranked from best to worst.
 An example of this file is:

-Accuracy analysis can be performed in most environments with minimal packages.
-Additional performance metrics besides k=1 accuracy (from our study) can be found in this notebook.
+Performance analysis can be performed in most environments with minimal packages.
+The standard performance metric is k=1 classification/retrieval accuracy, but we also provide code to calculate other metrics in this notebook.

 ## Baselines for task 1 (protein to EC/reaction classification)
+Detailed recommendations for benchmarking on Task 1 can be found [here](task1_baselines).

 ## Baselines for task 2 (reaction to EC/protein retrieval)

-Outputs from CREEP, CLIPZyme, and the Similarity Baseline will outputting in the format of npy files containing arrays of representations.
-A similarity search can be performed to obtain a ranking of EC numbers, using `task2_baselines/tabulate_results.ipynb` The outputs will be csv files saved to their respective folders, to be used for performance analysis.
-Refer to each model below for details on their specific implementation.
+Detailed instructions and recommendations for benchmarking on Task 2 can be found [here](task2_baselines).